 Optional instruction is available on posture, positioning the hands, exercises, and strategies.

-Typing Instructor for Kids is recommended for ages 7 and up and also accommodates up to five different students.
-Similar in concept to the the Deluxe program, it makes it easy for young students by providing narrated, step-by-step instructions.
-It also has only one learning track.
-However, it can be set for "easy" or "not so easy" and setting the target words-per-minute higher can up the challenge for those with more skill.
+Programs for younger children also accommodates up to five different students.
+Similar in concept to the other programs, they make it easy for young students by providing narrated, step-by-step instructions.
+While there is only one learning track, it can be set for "easy" or "not so easy" and setting the target words-per-minute higher can up the challenge for those with more skill.

-Students "tour" Typer Isle, visiting its five "lands" (The Old West, In the Air, On the Water, Over the Edge, and Under the Sea) where they collect treasures and try to become the ruler of the castle at the end of the program.
-As they move through each land they first complete a lesson, then they play a game or tackle one of the "challenge" activities that offer additional practice as well as opportunites to accumulate more treasures.
+Students move through five "lands" where they collect treasures and try to become the ruler of the castle at the end of the program.
+As they move through each land they first complete a lesson, then they play a game or tackle one of the challenge activities that offer additional practice as well as opportunities to accumulate more treasures.

 While students are allowed to repeat some of the lessons, they can't skip around or go back beyond the just completed activity.
 This makes it easier for students to stay on track , but it also eliminates most flexibility.

-Tracking and reporting is similar to that for the Deluxe program.
+Tracking and reporting is similar to that for older students.
 Lessons report speed and accuracy, while "Saved Results" provide the detailed printable reports.

-I would select the Kids version for a student with weak or just developing reading skill, or for situations where a parent really needs to keep the child working independently and on task without too many options for distraction.
-For others I would shift up to the Deluxe version for its greater flexibility.
+I would select the younger level program only for a student with weak or just developing reading skills, or for situations where a parent really needs to keep the child working independently and on task without too many options for distraction.
+For others I would shift up to a program for a broader age range because of the greater flexibility.

-Both programs have many extra features beyond basic keyboarding instruction that make them appealing to learners as well as to parents or teachers
+All programs have many extra features beyond basic keyboarding instruction that make them appealing to learners as well as to parents or teachers.